joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 When going from SwiftUI back to UIKit, I miss having certain view modifiers, such as`.dynamicTypeSize()`.
 In SwiftUI, we can limit the accessibility behavior of a View by setting a value or range of `DynamicTypeSize`.
 This approach is expressive and safe, since the compiler can check for valid ranges.
 To apply the same limits to UIView, we set single values of `UIContentSizeCategory` for `.minimumContentSizeCategory` and `.maximumContentSizeCategory`, which requires checking values by hand.
 The ability to set a range of sizes is very convenient, so let's bring this little piece of SwiftUI style to UIKit.

 ### Swift Ranges and the Comparable Protocol
-The various range types (`Range`, `ClosedRange`, etc.) all conform to the `RangeExpression` protocol, which requires the underlying values to conform to the `Comparable` protocol:
+The various range types (`Range`, `ClosedRange`, etc.) all conform to the `RangeExpression` protocol, which requires the underlying values to conform to the `Comparable` protocol.

 ````swift
 public protocol RangeExpression<Bound> {